Skip to main content

 Why did the confirmed plan fail to go effective?

-The plan depended on a sale to Strategic Plus Properties - Heights Healthcare, LLC, and the debtor reported that the sponsor stated on December 24, 2025 that the closing would not occur.
+The Disclosure Statement says the confirmed plan depended on a sale to Strategic Plus Properties - Heights Healthcare, LLC, and that the buyer stated on December 24, 2025 that the acquisition agreement would not close.

 What relief is the debtor seeking in the latest cash collateral motion?

-The debtor is seeking authority to use cash collateral on an interim and final basis, with replacement liens and monthly adequate protection payments of $191,134 while the case proceeds.
+The Second Cash Collateral Motion sought continued authority to use rents and other collateral proceeds, with replacement liens and monthly adequate-protection payments of $191,134 while the case proceeded toward a new sale or plan.

 What are the next key dates in the case?